gopi-suvanam/scribbler/README.md

 ## How is Scribbler different
 - Scribbler is an open source application and hence can be downloaded, modified and used freely.
 Jsfiddle/codepen are cloud based platforms.
 - Scribbler can have multiple cells so it can create long documents.
 - Intended use is for experimenting and computing in javascript.
-HTML and CSS are secondary in the case of JSNB.
+HTML and CSS are secondary in the case of Scribbler.
 Whereas for Jsfiddle and codepen the main use case to test javascript along with html and css.
 - Scribbler can also be used for scientific computation using several open source javascript libraries.

 ## Acknowledgements